tusharad/Reddit-Clone-Haskell/README.md

-/localhost:3000/email_confirmation/?user_id&hash/encrypted
-# HaskRead
+# Reddit clone in haskell.

-HaskRead is a web-based blogging application designed to facilitate hands-on learning with the Scotty Web-Framework.
+It is a web-based blogging application designed to facilitate hands-on learning with the Scotty Web-Framework.
 This application allows users to experience the simplicity and power of Scotty alongside other technologies like Blaze-html for templating and PostgreSQL for database management.

 ## Technologies Used